rhendriks/MAnycastR/README.md

 ## Citation
 MAnycastR as a tool for anycast censuses was developed for the following paper.
-Please cite this when using this tool to perform anycast censuses.
+Please cite this when using MAnycastR to perform anycast censuses.
 ```
 @misc{hendriks2025lacesopenfastresponsible,
       title={LACeS: an Open, Fast, Responsible and Efficient Longitudinal Anycast Census System},